Momentum dependent measures of correlations between mean transverse momentum and harmonic flow in heavy ion collisions: Momentum dependent correlation coefficient between mean transverse momentum and harmonic flow

 The momentum dependent correlation coefficient can be constructed as the correlation coefficient between the mean transverse momentum and the harmonic flow in a given transverse momentum bin,

-The correlation coefficient is a function of the transverse momentum $q$, it should not be confused with $[p_T]$, which is not a variable.
+The correlation coefficient is a function of the transverse momentum $q$; it should not be confused with $[p_T]$, which is not a variable.
 Here, we use the notation $V_n(q)V_n(q)^\star$ for the momentum dependent harmonic flow instead of $v_n(q)^2$ in order to distinguish it easily from the quantity $V_nV_n(q)^\star$ that we discuss latter.
-The results for the correlation coefficient in Eq.\ref{eq:ptvqq} for the elliptic and the triangular flow in Pb+Pb collisions, obtained from event-by-event viscous hydrodynamic simulations with Glauber initial conditions, are shown in Figs. \ref{fig:ptv2qv2q} and \ref{fig:ptv3qv3q}.
+The results for the correlation coefficient in Eq. (\ref{eq:ptvqq}) for the elliptic and the triangular flow in Pb+Pb collisions, obtained from event-by-event viscous hydrodynamic simulations with Glauber initial conditions, are shown in Figs. \ref{fig:ptv2qv2q} and \ref{fig:ptv3qv3q} for $q<2$ GeV.
+Note that measurements at higher $q$ could be interesting for the study of non-flow effects or correlations originating from the color-glass condensate.
+For clarity, in the figures we show the statistical errors of the simulation only for some points on the plot.

 We notice a strong dependence of the correlation coefficients on the transverse momentum $q$ for the elliptic flow.
 This dependence explains the experimentally observed dependence of the momentum independent correlation coefficient, $\rho([p_T],v_n^2)$, on the transverse momentum cuts \cite{ATLAS:2019pvn}.
-The momentum dependent coefficient, $\rho\left([p_T],V_n(q)V_n(q)^\star\right)$, is a measure of the correlation between the mean transverse momentum and the amount of harmonic flow at a definite transverse momentum $q$, irrespective on the specific $q$ dependence of the harmonic flow, $\langle v_n(q)^2\rangle$.
+The momentum dependent coefficient, $\rho\left([p_T],V_n(q)V_n(q)^\star\right)$, is a measure of the correlation between the mean transverse momentum and the amount of harmonic flow at a definite transverse momentum $q$, irrespective of the specific $q$ dependence of the harmonic flow, $\langle v_n(q)^2\rangle$.

 The momentum independent correlation coefficients, $\rho([p_T],v_n^2)$ are plotted in Figs. \ref{fig:ptv2qv2q} and \ref{fig:ptv3qv3q}, as horizontal solid lines.
 Please note that the correlation coefficient for the momentum averaged flow, $\rho([p_T],v_n^2)$, is not a momentum average of the momentum dependent correlation coefficient, $\rho\left([p_T],V_n(q)V_n(q)^\star\right)$.
 We have checked that it is due to the construction of the correlation coefficient as a ratio of two momentum dependent averages.
 In Sec. \ref{sec:other}, we compare the two covariances, $Cov\left([p_T],V_n(q)V_n(q)^\star\right)$ and $Cov\left([p_T],v_n^2\right)$ directly.